Dylan Ferrandis

-Dylan Ferrandis (born 31 May 1994), is a French motorcycle racer from Avignon, France.
-He competes in the AMA Supercross and AMA Motocross Championships.
-He was part of the winning French team at the 2014 & 2018 Motocross des Nations.
-Ferrandis is a two-time AMA Supercross 250cc West champion, a one-time 250cc & 450cc AMA Motocross champion.
+Dylan Ferrandis (born 31 May 1994), is a French retired motorcycle racer from Avignon, France.
+He competed in the AMA Supercross and AMA Motocross Championships from 2017 to 2026and was on the winning French team at the 2014 & 2018 Motocross des Nations.
+Ferrandis is a two-time AMA Supercross 250cc West champion, a 250cc & 450cc AMA Motocross champion.

-Ferrandis is the 2017 250cc and the 2021 450cc AMA Supercross Rookie of the year.
+Ferrandis was the 2017 250cc and the 2021 450cc AMA Supercross Rookie of the year.

 Career

 Ferrandis grew up in France, before moving to the United States to pursue a professional motocross career.

 2019

 2019 was Ferrandis’ break out year, he captured his first 250cc West supercross title.
 He won 3 out of the 10 rounds, as well as 8 podium finishes.

 In AMA Motocross, Ferrandis finished 2nd to prospect Adam Cianciarulo.
 He won 4 rounds and finished on the podium 7 times out of 12, but fell short by 21 points.

 2020

 For the Supercross season, Ferrandis was successful in defending his 250cc West title.
 He won 3 races and finished on the podium 7 out of 9 rounds.

 Ferrandis won the 250 AMA Motocross championship which was shortened to 9 rounds due to the COVID-19 pandemic.
 He won 3 rounds and finished on the podium 8 times.